qwc-services/qwc-services.github.io/src/topics/Search.md

 * `dataproduct_id`: The id of the dataproduct.
 * `has_info`: Whether an abstract is available for the dataproduct.
 * `sublayers`: A JSON stringified array of the shape `[{"ident": "<dataproduct_id>", "display": "<display>", "dset_info": true}, ...]`, or `NULL` if no sublayers exist.
+* `isbackground`: Whether the layer is a background layer.

 *Note*: The layer query relies on an additional service, configured as `dataproductServiceUrl` in the viewer `config.json`, which resolves the `dataproduct_id` to a QWC theme sublayer object, like the [`sogis-dataproduct-service`](https://github.com/qwc-services/sogis-dataproduct-service).